zerocracy/zerocracy.github.io/_posts/2019/03/2019-03-28-cost-of-zerocrat.md

 we refund you the residual balance.

 So, what do you think, this $72 is more than you pay now or less?

+I think you pay at least 5 times more, if you are a small startup.
+If you have more than 100 people in your company, you pay 20+ times more.